Think Before You Click

 THINK ABOUT YOUR CAPTIONS

 When you present a photo/video, be purposeful about captions and how you choose the labels and titles.
 When possible, give names, details and a greater context to the photo.
 Be careful about what you are/aren’t comparing the people or place to.
 Photos should be part of a story you can share with people once you return home.
-Unite for Sight has a page on Ethics and Photography in Developing Countries: http://www.uniteforsight.org/global-health-university/photography-ethics
+Unite for Sight, an organization that supports eye clinics worldwide, has a page on Ethics and Photography in Developing Countries: http://www.uniteforsight.org/global-health-university/photography-ethics